Offices worldwide

 Jordan Middle East Visa upon arrival

-Kazakhstan Asia Europe
+Kazakhstan Asia Visa-free

 Kenya Africa Visa-free